minoa-lang/reference/src/expressions/operator-expressions.md

 Prefix and postfix operators can only chained when the by using parenthesized expression, meaning that chaining 2 `-`s requires the following to be written: `-(-val)`.

-For additional info on operators, check the [Operator section](../operators.md).
+For additional info on operators, check the [Operator section].

 > _Note_: Is it generally preferred to have spaces around infix operators regardless of when a prefix of postfix expression is on either side.

+[Operator section]: ../operators.md